Instructions for translators¶

 looks as follows:

-That is, you specify your own language distribution, consisting of
+That is, you specify your own language distribution (in the

-English as first language and Spanish (your language) as second.
-See
+language and Spanish (your language) as second.
+The first language cannot

-cannot currently be Spanish because the demo fixtures would fail
+currently be your language because some demo fixtures would fail

 If your language is not yet covered for Lino, then you must Create a demo user for your language before going on.